 Durkheim’s comparison of religious thought to delirium is less Freudian, let alone Dawkinsian, than it appears; as the rest of the book will show, however “delirious” the manner in which religious thought deals with natural phenomena, this is entirely secondary to the ethical content of this thought and the way in which its norms are reinforced through collective ritual action.
 Nonetheless, one cannot help but be struck by the contrast between the concrete événement alleged at the origin of the delirium and the outright denial of any specific beginning in the “origins” of religion.

 As a social scientist, Durkheim cannot be expected to tolerate unverifiable speculation about these origins.
 Yet his very use of the word origin is by no means justified by his methodological affirmation that the religions he proposes to study represent l’état social le plus simple qui soit actuellement connu, that is, relative to a necessarily unstable state of ethnological knowledge.
-However simple these aboriginal societies may be, they are as far removed chronologically as the most advanced societies from the time of the first humans.
+However simple these aboriginal societies may be, they are nearly as far removed chronologically as the most advanced societies from the time of the first humans.
 Even putting aside the fact that their failure to advance very far in material culture in no way guarantees that they have not changed considerably in their religious culture, the equation of simplicity and originarity implies the prior historical existence of a maximally simple, originary religion.
 This necessity is borne out by Durkheim’s very own “digital” definition of religion as a system of beliefs and practices having at its core the binary pair sacred-profane.
 As we shall see, Durkheim’s own claim is that these two categories designate two absolutely different ontological spheres, a usage that he sees as unproblematically compatible with his resolute rejection of a premier commencement absolu for religion as a whole.
 Whatever faith we have in the biological dictum natura non facit salta [nature makes no leaps], such cannot be the case for a binary pair of categories, let alone one that divides the universe into two absolutely separate ontological zones.
 The implications of Durkheim’s conception of religion lead outside the domain of social science, which they show to be grounded on a historical construct—an originary event—with which it is incompatible.

 This is not to say that our task is to “deconstruct” empirical social science as Durkheim shaped it.
 GA is not a rival to social science, but a way of thinking that complements it, not only by providing it with an ontological foundation, but by suggesting directions for empirical research—in the case at hand, the traces of the originary asymmetry from which the binary symmetries of language were born.